Chris Cissell

 Chris Cissell is an American soccer coach born May 6, 1972, in Dallas, Texas, United States.
 He is the current Head Coach of the women's soccer team at Grand Canyon University.

 In 2003 Cissell guided the WJC women's soccer team to the NAIA National Final Four (his fifth year as the WJC women's head coach).
 In 2006 Cissell guided the WJC men's soccer team to the NAIA National Final Four (his fifth year as the WJC men's head coach).
 In 2006 Cissell was named NSCAA/adidas NAIA men's soccer National Coach of the Year.
 In 2010 Cissell guided the William Jewell College women's team to the National Elite Eight and the William Jewell College men's team to the National Final Four.

 Early soccer experiences

 Chris Cissell has been involved in competitive soccer since age 8 and involved as a coach in the Kansas City club soccer scene since his sophomore year of college (1991).
 Although born in Dallas, Texas; Cissell grew up in St. Louis, Missouri and played club soccer for the legendary Pat McBride.
-At Parkway West high school, Cissell was co-captain with Brian Kamler who went on to play in MLS for 10 seasons.
-He also played against former Kansas City Wizards midfielders Matt McKeon and Mike Sorber and current MLS and U.S. National Team star winger Steve Ralston.
+At Parkway West high school, Cissell was co-captain with Brian Kamler, who played in MLS for 10 seasons.
+He also played against former Kansas City Wizards midfielders Matt McKeon, Mike Sorber and current MLS and U.S. National Team star winger Steve Ralston.